rppradhan08/pneumonia-detection/README.md

 ### Steps involved

-- Reading data from source and preprocessing it using OpenCV
+- Reading data from source and preprocessing it using OpenCV.
-- Performing data preprocessing before feeding the data to the model
+- Performing data preprocessing before feeding the data to the model.
-- Building sequential model architecture using keras
+- Building sequential model architecture using keras.
-- Using data augmentating to prevent the model from overfitting during training phase
+- Using data augmentating to prevent the model from overfitting during training phase.
 - Creating web application using flask to detect Pneumonia upon receiving the preprocessed X-ray.

 ### Tools used